David Beckham scored a worldy in an FA Cup semi yet no one remembers it

 David Beckham spent most of his career in the spotlight, yet in April 1999 he scored a wonderful goal for Manchester United that Ryan Giggs would ensure nobody remembers.

-Beckham has a back catalogue of spectacular goals for United and England, most notably the halfway-line strike against Wimbledon and the free-kick against Greece.
+Beckham has a back catalogue of spectacular goals for United and England, most notably his halfway line strike against Wimbledon and his seismic free-kick against Greece.

 But while those goals are still spoken about today, another of his very best strikes doesn’t get the adulation it deserves.
 In fact, most people seem to have forgotten it even happened.